Skip to main content

 Setting Up a Validator Node in Subnet

-Ensure you are on the correct Subnet by verifying network.key & swarm fingerprint in node logs.
+Ensure you are on the correct subnet by verifying the swarm key fingerprint in your node logs.
+(A subnet runs in localnet mode with a custom localnetswarm.key; see Set Up Your Subnet.)

 swarm-fingerprint